Back to School in the 70s

 7. Purchase school supplies for your children.
 Not to be confused with the 3 1/2 page list of classroom supplies you are also responsible for.
 They will need paper, pens, folders, notebooks, a calligraphy set, fifteen new apps for their tablets, a graphing calculator, a scalpel, an electron microscope and a centrifuge.

 8. Go to Whole Foods to shop for school lunch items.
 This will take 4 hours and 15 minutes because you have to read every single label to make sure you are purchasing organic, locally sourced, non-GMO, gluten-free, allergy friendly products.
 You come home with tahini, bananas and a package of brown rice cakes.
 You somehow spent $76.19.
 Throw away the tahini when you read an article saying that sesame allergies are on the rise.

 10. The night before the first day of school prepare the bento boxes.
 Fill containers with organic, local strawberries intricately cut into the shapes of sea creatures.
 Include homemade, nut free granola made with certified gluten-free oats.
-Make a sandwich on vegan hemp bread out of tahini, kale and jicama.
+Make a sandwich on vegan hemp bread out kale and jicama.
 Form it into the shape of your child's favorite Disney character.
 Make flowers out of non-dairy cheese slices, olives and seaweed.
 Photograph the finished Bento Box and post it to Instagram.